g-x-w/semantic_change_ID/README.md

 https://blog.aylien.com/free-coronavirus-news-dataset/

 and is formatted as a JSON lines file.
+It consists of 528848 articles from ~400 global sources dating from November 1st 2019 to April 5th 2020.
 An example of one of the unwrapped source lines:

     {
     'author': {'avatar_url': None, 'id': 973106, 'name': 'Gavin Evans'},